isomerpages/nparks-naturekakis/_nature-kakis-network/WHAT WE DO.md

 of age or ability.
 Therapeutic horticulture programmes are specially designed to be accessible and beneficial for elderly groups, persons with dementia and persons with special needs, promoting health and mental well-being.</p>
-<p>Nature Kakis chapters can organise Therapeutic Horticulture programmes
+<p>Nature Kakis chapters can help facilitate or organise Therapeutic Horticulture
-to bring nature closer to these groups of people in the community, as well as assist in facilitating Therapeutic Horticulture programmes in NParks organized activities or at senior care centres within the community.</p>
+programmes to bring nature closer to these groups of people in the community.</p>
-<p>There are several Therapeutic Horticulture programmes that Nature Kakis
+<p>Here are some Therapeutic Horticulture programmes that Nature Kakis can
-can organise.
-Some of the possible programmes are illustrated below:</p>
+learn to organise:</p>
 <p>·&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; Propagation of Edible plants</p>
 <p>·&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; Gardening (Pruning/Watering/Weeding)</p>
 <p>·&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; Scent Bag Making</p>